 “It was a dark and stormy night…”

-…and so begins an improbably paradoxical adventure with one of the most deceptively simple first lines ever.
+…and so begins an improbable adventure with one of the most deceptively simple first lines ever.

 And so began my first, and most enduring, love affair.

 Growing up, I created for myself, through the magic of books, the childhood I wanted.
-Books were my escape.
-My solace.
+Books were my escape and solace.
 My partners on endless imaginative journeys.

-But it was not until the age of 9, when I stumbled upon “A Wrinkle in Time,” that I felt my soul resonating in complete synchronicity with the protagonist of a story in a way that I had never before experienced.
+But it was not until the age of 9, when I stumbled upon “A Wrinkle in Time,” that I felt my soul resonating in complete synchronicity with the protagonist of a story.

-Meg Murry, the main character, was trapped and unseen in a family of brothers.
-Like me, she had wildly curly hair, braces and glasses.
+Meg Murry, the main character, was like me – trapped and unseen in a family of brothers.
+Just like me, she had wildly curly hair and glasses.
 Because she was so much smarter than her contemporaries, gifted with an incredible talent for math and science, and had absolutely no patience for bullshit or mediocrity, she felt alienated from the rest of the world.